The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 For each internship, you must follow these steps to ensure you are authorized to work in the U.S.

 In order to be eligible for CPT authorization, you must have an internship offer that is related to your degree/field of study.
 Internship dates must be within the semester (based on the academic calendar).
-You should allow at least five business days for academic and CPT processing.
+You should allow for at least two weeks before your internship start date to accommodate academic and CPT processing.

 Tip: work with the Centers for Career Development to prepare for internship and job searches and to discuss your overall career goals.
 There are a variety of incredible resources available to will take you from preparing your resume to learning how to build your network.
 You should also think about the numerous skills you offer as an international student studying in the U.S. ISSS frequently collaborates with the Centers for Career Development to offer "Job Search Strategy Sessions" specifically for international students.

 - Find the International Undergraduate Student Job Search Manual on Handshake

 - Learn how to set up your Handshake Profile and Filter Set Up for U.S. Work Authorization!

 - Self-enroll in the Undergraduate CCD Canvas Course for resources and access to resources, including finding an internship

 - Review information in GCCD's U.S. Job Search Strategy presentation